helios-h2020/h.core-TrustManager/README.md

 # Trust Manager module #

+Repository for the Trust Manager Module (T4.5).

+## Short intro to the module ##

+Trust is a very important aspect of Social Media platforms nowadays, and will become a crucial in the near future.
+Indeed humans often base their relationships based on how much they trust other people.
+Indeed, meaningful relationships are characterized by a certain level of trust between the two parties.
+An individual that has a trustful relationship with another one will be likely to have a positive and frequent communication.
+Moreover, one will be probably willing to share some social information and content that is made unavailable to others (the relationship with whom lacks of trustfulness).

+In this module we implement a privacy-preserving trust evaluation model, which is based on the most relevant features used for trust computation, such as interaction between users, and computes the trust values between the ego and each of its alters.
+The computation is supported by the Contextual Ego Network, which provides the friendship relationships and the contexts of the ego.
+Other HELIOS modules can utilize the calculated trust value thanks to the Trust module extremely intuitive APIs, and make decisions, e.g., what part of the profile can be shared, how urgent the message from an alter is to the ego, and so on.

+## About the module ##

 The Trust Manager is a multithreaded module that periodically computes a new trust value for each node in each active context, and then updates the Contextual Ego Network with the newly computed trust value by storing it onto the corresponding edge.

 Each running thread of the Trust Manager corresponds to an active context; whenever a context becomes inactive, the respective thread is put to a wait state through a condition variable.

-Other HELIOS modules can then utilize the calculated trust value directly from the CEN and based on the user’s policy make decisions, e.g., what part of the profile can be shared, how urgent the message from an alter is to the ego, and so on.

-## About the module ##

 ![HELIOS Trust Module API](https://raw.githubusercontent.com/helios-h2020/h.core-TrustManager/master/docs/trust_module.png "Trust Module")